christophsax/seasonal/README.md

 translates to R the following way:

-    seas(X-13ARIMA-SEATS,
+    seas(AirPassengers,
+         method = "x11",
-         arima.model = "(0 1 1)")
+         arima.model = "(0 1 1)"
+    )

-`seas` takes care of the series argument. with `arima.model` an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
+`seas` takes care of the series argument.
+As seas uses the SEATS procedure by default, the use of X11 has to be specified manually.
+With `arima.model` an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
 As the Spec cannot be used with the default automdl spec, the latter is removed.
 A growing list with examples can be found in the [wiki][examples].

 ### Graphs, Output